-Profile measuring devices can be attached to the display by hanging the device over the edge of an LCD display using a counter weight that gently rests the calibrator against the surface of the screen.
-Whatever you do, don't use a calibrating device with suckers on an LCD as this can easily damage the delicate surface.
+Profiling devices can be attached to the screen via rubber suckers to a CRT, or hung over the edge of an LCD display using a counter weight that gently rests the calibrator against the surface.
+Don't use a calibrating device with suckers on an LCD as this can easily damage the delicate surface.

 The software packages used will vary in appearance but they essentially all do the same thing.
-Before you build a profile there are several option settings you have to decide upon.
-First there is the gamma space which I recommend should be 2.2 (even if it says somewhere that Macintosh users should use 1.8), although for LCD screens you should probably use the 'native gamma'.
-The white point should be set to 6500 K, or with LCD displays you can use the native white point.
-If given the option, save a small profile size for CRT profiles and a large profile size for LCD profiles.
-The first stage is to calibrate the display to optimize the contrast and brightness: 120-140 candelas m2 is ideal for a desktop LCD display and 100-110 CD m2 is the ideal luminance for laptops.
+The first stage is to calibrate the display to optimize the contrast and brightness, where you should end up with a display luminance of around 90-110 cd/m2.
+Most CRT monitors will allow you to manually adjust the individual color guns to help neutralize the screen, but on an LCD display all you can adjust is usually the brightness (note that if you are using a CRT monitor it must be switched on for at least half an hour before you attempt to calibrate and profile it).
 Once this has been done you will want to lock down the hardware controls so they cannot be accidentally adjusted.
-This should be done before performing the calibration in which a series of colors are sent to the display and the measurements used to adjust the video card settings, which will fine-tune the display to achieve optimum neutralization.
+This should be done before performing the calibration in which a series of colors are sent to the screen and the measurements used to adjust the video card settings which fine-tune the display to achieve optimum neutralization.